This was The Washington Post's front page on June 6, 1944.

 (Courtesy of The National WWII Museum)

-Swati G. Sharma is a digital editor for the World and National Security and previously worked for the Opinions section.
+Swati Sharma is a digital editor for World and National Security and previously worked at the Boston Globe.